 - Changes to how they respond to handling, such as vocalizing more or flinching when handled

 Conducting The Examination

 In addition to close daily observation, it’s important to physically assess your residents’ health on a regular basis, as well as when they are showing signs of concern so you can further investigate the issue (if they are showing signs of a health emergency, you should seek veterinary care immediately).
 Certain health challenges will not be apparent without physically checking the individual thoroughly.

 Before approaching the individual and picking them up, take a few moments to observe them, checking their breathing, behaviors, movement, and general mood.
-Look around their living space for fresh droppings and urine, checking for normal, healthy stools.
+Look around their The indoor or outdoor area where an animal resident lives, eats, and rests. for fresh droppings and urine, checking for normal, healthy stools.
 Keep in mind that cavies can spread certain health conditions, like ringworm or sarcoptic mange, to humans.
 If an individual is showing signs of hair loss or itchiness, you should wear gloves.

 Ensure that the cavy’s nails are a reasonable length, trimming them as needed (usually at least every 6 weeks).
 Cavies have four nails on their front feet and three on their back, though some individuals may be polydactyl.
 Trimming a cavy’s nails is very similar to trimming a cat’s or dog’s nails.
 Like cats and dogs, cavies also have a sensitive area made of soft tissue in the center of their nail known as the quick.
 Cutting the quick by accident can be painful, bloody, and understandably stressful to the individual, so it’s important to be very mindful about how much you trim.
 In cavies with dark nails, the quick may be more difficult to identify, but shining a light underneath the nail can help illuminate the quick.